liuzihe02/6.005/README.md

 # 6.005
 Course notes and assignments from MIT 6.005 Software Construction (Spring 2016).
-We take markdown notes in the numbered folders and do our problem set assignments in `ps0`,`ps1` etc.
+We take markdown notes in the numbered folders and do our problem set assignments in `ps0`,`ps1` etc. We also cover the intro Java tutorial in `02_BasicJava`

 Accessible via MIT's OCW [page](https://ocw.mit.edu/ans7870/6/6.005/s16/)